A simple form template and how it works

 It might seem cold or pessimistic to bring a legal document into your roommate relationship.
 Isn’t a handshake and a smile good enough?

 The short answer is: maybe.
 But what if it’s not?
-In those situations – when a roommate relationship is deteriorating and lawyers get involved – you’ll be very, very glad you have something to fall back on.
+In those situations – when a roommate relationship is deteriorating and lawyers get involved – you’ll be very, very glad you have a written roommate agreement to fall back on.

 Is a roommate agreement legally binding?